 Lauren and Steve’s wedding at Sand Point Country Club & Our Lady of the Lake Church.
 After the ceremony we headed down to Magnuson Park for the bride and groom portraits.
 The weather that day was on our side because we got beautiful sun light, combined with angry skies from an approaching thunderstorm.
 Had a great time with them and their family’s.

 Ioanna & James commissioned me to photograph their intimate courthouse wedding in downtown Seattle recently.
-We did a few portraits before the wedding at the 4 Seasons Hotel where they got ready, then headed a few blocks across town in Uber’s to the courthouse where their friends and family met up for the ceremony.
+We did a few portraits before the wedding at the 4 Seasons Hotel where they got ready, then headed a few blocks across town in Taxi’s to the courthouse where their friends and family met up for the ceremony.